 Not much different from changing a forklift’s tire, right?

 SAFETY WARNING: If a forklift’s battery is losing charge, you may experience trouble handling the unit.
 Response time may slow down.
+The operator may experience jerking.
 There is a slight possibility of the forklift tipping over when rounding corners, if this occurs.
 If any operator finds their electric forklift is stalling out or feels sluggish, they should stop driving it immediately and notify a supervisor.

 We at Cromer like electric forklifts.
 They’re cleaner and more efficient (in most cases) than LPG trucks.
 Replacing their battery is not a small task...but it does extend the forklift's operating life for a long time.